 - Keyword best practices have changed, but they remain an important SEO factor.

 - Providing a good user experience is paramount to organic search rankings.

+Google recently confirmed that its AI-powered algorithm RankBrain is the third-most important factor in deciding where a particular web page ends up in the search results.
 RankBrain analyzes user activity with search listings in an attempt to quantify their relevance and quality.
-For example, if a user clicks on a page that provides useful information and they stay on it for several minutes reading, this is likely to result in a higher ranking than a thin page that’s not useful or appealing to read and that has a high bounce rate.
+For example, if a user clicks on a page that provides useful information and stays on the page for several minutes, this is likely to result in a higher ranking than a thin page that’s not useful or has a high bounce rate.

 For this reason, it’s important to demonstrate your authority in your niche to Google and to your audience.
 This may be something you can do right away by publishing author bios with relevant qualifications or experience, or it may be something you build up over time by publishing excellent content and earning a reputation as being an authoritative source.